AlexRiveraU/reading-notes/class-10.md

 ### ERROR HANDLING & DEBUGGING

 JavaScript can be hard to learn and we all make mistakes.
-In order to find and correct error is important to understand the **Executions Contexts** and **Variable Scope.**
+In order to find and correct errors is important to understand the **Executiongit  Contexts** and **Variable Scope.**

 * **Global Context:** Refers to code that in the script but not in a function.
 * **Function Context:** Refers to code that is being run within a function.